-Dr. Stephen Sussman is an Associate Professor of Public Administration in the School of Professional And Career Education, where he teaches in the Master of Public Administration (MPA) and bachelor of Public Administration (BPA) programs.
+Dr. Stephen Sussman is an Associate Professor of Public Administration in the School of Professional And Career Education at Barry University, where he teaches in the Master of Public Administration (MPA) and bachelor of Public Administration (BPA) programs.
 He earned his MPA and PhD in Political Science from Georgia State University.
 Dr. Sussman has authored and coauthored numerous articles, conference papers, and book chapters.

 Dr. Sussman serves as a peer-reviewer for the Journal of Online Learning and Teaching.
 He serves on the Undergraduate Committee of the Network of Schools of Public Policy, Affairs, and Administration (NASPAA).
 In 2008, he was appointed National Fundraising Chair for the 2009 American Society of Public Administration, National Conference.
 His teaching and research interests include public policy analysis and evaluation, public law and administration, research methodology, non-profit administration, and distant-education pedagogy/andragogy.

 Dr. Sussman served/serves as an elected member of Barry University’s Faculty-Senate, Graduate Council, Undergraduate Council, and numerous other university committees.
 In addition to his university service, he serves/served on the board of directors in Palm Beach County for Jewish Family and Children’s Services, Jewish Residential and Family Service, the Commission for Jewish Education, and Community Partners (Housing Partnership and Parent Child Centers) where he is currently Vice Chair of the board of directors.
 Additionally, Dr. Sussman is currently the Chair of the Jewish Community Relations Council of Palm Beach County.
 He is also past vice-president and member of the board of directors for the Palm Beach Synagogue.